alabou/bcp-006-01/docs/NMOS With H.264.md

   - "High-4", "High-4.1"
   - "High-5", "High-5.1", "High-5.2"
   - "High-6", "High-6.1", "High-6.2"

+  Informative note: The Flow's `level` attribute is always required.
+It is the SDP transport file `level-id` and `tier-flag` parameters that may be omited when matching the default value.

 - [Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#bit-rate)
   The Flow resource MUST indicate the target encoding bit rate (kilobits/second) of the H.264 bitstream.
 It SHALL comply with the stream's active parameter set associated parameters.